Ferdie earned his BSN in 2016 from Lyceum of the Philippines University and is working as an RN in the emergency department of SPCDH.

 What doctors can say for certain, however, is that migraines can be hereditary.
-If one of your parents suffers from migraine problems, there is a 50% possibility you might experience migraine headache as well.
+If one of your parents suffers from migraine problems, there is a 50% possibility you might experience migraine headaches as well.
 If both of your parents are prone to migraines, your risk jumps to roughly 70%.

 Similarly, doctors don't know for sure what the results are once a trigger causes a migraine, or precisely what occurs in the brain.
-At this time, they believe that migraines are a result of a development of multiple issues: Pain-sensing tissues in your brain stem (nociceptors) detect changes in your habits and discharge a chemical (neuropeptides).
+At this time, they believe that migraines are a result of the development of multiple issues: Pain-sensing tissues in your brain stem (nociceptors) detect changes in your habits and discharge a chemical (neuropeptides).

 Much of the neuropeptide chemicals cause the cranial nerves to start swelling, causing the cells around the area to expand.